 Most types of holly plants are normally very resilient.
-But all holly plants are susceptible to a few holly problems.
+All holly plants, however, are susceptible to a few holly problems.
 One of those problems is holly leaf spot, also known as holly tar spot.
 This holly disease can defoliate a holly bush, so it is important to keep a close eye out for it.

 Holly Leaf Spot Symptoms

 The symptoms of this holly disease are easy to see.
-Most types of holly plants will first show black, yellow or brownish spots on the leaves.
+Most types of holly plants will first show black, yellow, or brownish spots on the leaves.
 Eventually, the leaves will start to fall off the bush.
 Typically, the holly leaves will start to fall off the bottom of the plant and work its way up the plant.
-Leaves will normally fall off the plant in the spring, but the spots will first appear in the late fall or winter.
+Leaves will normally fall off the plant in the spring but the spots will first appear in late fall or winter.

 Holly Disease Leaf Spot Causes

-Holly leaf spot is normally caused by several fungi, which are either Phacidium curtisii or Coniothyrium ilicinum or Phytophthora ilicis.
+Holly leaf spot is normally caused by several fungi, which are either Phacidium curtisii, Coniothyrium ilicinum, or Phytophthora ilicis.
 The fungi each attack different types of holly plants but they all cause holly problems that are very similar.